Bali Right Now

 HIGH RISKTrigger:A light blue taxi refuses the meter outside the airport

 How to avoid: Use the official Blue Bird app, Grab, or Gojek whenever possible.
-Real Blue Bird taxis use a working meter, driver ID, and clear company branding.
+Real Blue Bird taxis use a working meter, visible driver ID, and clear company branding.

 -